 More about this blog and its subject matter will follow at a later date.
 For now, however, allow me the self-indulgence of looking back and saying goodbye to a hugely-important part of my life.

 - Mercury Rev-eal Tour Dates: my first ever post on Londonist, posted by Rob without crediting me, the swine.

 - Some News Items Are More Factual Than Others: my second post on Londonist, credited as my first post, confusingly enough.

 - Popscene: the first entry on Londonist posted under my own name.
 My Blur fanaticism shining through in my choice of title for the regular gig round-up.

-- No addict: a riot: my favourite headline of the ones I crafted4, especially as Kaiser Chiefs weren’t massively well-known at the time, meaning I scored myself extra points of obscurity.
+- No addict: a riot: my favourite headline of the ones I crafted ((A close-run thing with Camden Tells Onion Sellers: “That’s Your Shallot”)), especially as Kaiser Chiefs weren’t massively well-known at the time, meaning I scored myself extra points of obscurity.
 It was a story about Pete Doherty not showing up for a Babyshambles gig, causing a riot amongst fans.